Software index

 All of the software on this list is open-source.
-I try to pick lesser-known programs and link to them here.

 -